Panchesco/ee2-gdcat/README.md

 ###Change Log

+1.1.1 - Bug fix - cat() function in :line tag was being called recursively and throwing error.
+Now using private category() method instead.

-1.1.0 - Added {exp:gdcat:line} variable pair for showing parent categories
-	for a category based on its group_id and category_url_title
+1.1.0 - Added {exp:gdcat:line} variable pair for showing parent categories for a category based on its group_id and category_url_title